US-RSE Steering Committee Elections

 Nominations and Candidate Information

-Once nominations open up, interested members are encouraged to nominate themselves.
+Once nominations open, interested members are encouraged to nominate themselves.
 Alternatively, if you know of a member who you think would make a good candidate, you can submit a nomination for someone else, who will be invited to run.
 All US-RSE members in good standing are eligible to be nominated as candidates.

 Voting